Shaker Music Scholar

 A sing-along with the audience of a few Shaker songs is at the end of this musical journey through Harvard’s Shaker history.

 In the above picture, Roger Lee Hall presents his gift of Harvard maps, a sheet of color slides of Harvard Shaker sites, a pamphlet (Blended Together), and Gentle Words (music book and CD) to Denis Wagner, President of the Harvard Historical Society.

-Arranged and Composed by Roger Lee Hall
+compiled and produced by Roger Lee Hall

 Shaker Music Editions and Arrangements

 Mr. Hall has prepared editions of Shaker music for these publications: